shuiallen/p3.nanners.biz/README.md

 *   Print the roster table in a new tab ala Card-o-matic *
 * Minor issues/incomplete functionality
-*	Racer names are still hardcoded.
+*	Racer names are hardcoded.
+I didn't implement with a PHP framework and DB - ideally the hardcoded data
+*   would be retrieved from the server.
 I would spend more time on this but I want to get started on P4 *
 * Roster Assignment Features
 *